Rank-one Boolean tensor factorization and the multilinear polytope: Recovery proof for the flower LP

-\sctn{Recovery proof for the flower LP} The main goal of this section is to prove \cref{th LP2}.
+The main goal of this section is to prove \cref{th LP2}.
 To this end, we first obtain a deterministic sufficient condition for recovery.
 Subsequently, we study the semi-random corruption model.
+Since the feasible region of the flower LP is a subset of the feasible region of the standard LP, if all assumptions of Proposition~\ref{unique1} are satisfied, then then the ground truth is the unique optimal solution of flower LP.
+Similarly, if all assumptions of Theorem~\ref{th LP1} are satisfied, then the flower LP recovers the ground truth with high probability.